 John 11:25-26 NLT

-Then Mary came to the tomb, she was very distraught and also got after him for not arriving sooner.
+Then Mary came to the tomb, she was very distraught and also scolded him for not arriving sooner.
 When Jesus saw that everyone around was wailing, he also wept and a strong feeling welled up inside him.
 Jesus said for them to roll away the stone, but Martha objected on the grounds that the body would be stinking by now.

 “So they rolled the stone aside.
 Then Jesus looked up to heaven and said, “Father, thank you for hearing me.
 You always hear me, but I said it out loud for the sake of all these people standing here, so that they will believe you sent me.”